Top 3 Most Useful APIs for Location-Based Apps

 PredictHQ – Global event intelligence

 With the PredictHQ API developers and data scientists alike are able to free up their thinking to explore new location driven features or insights relating to events.
-The API also allows businesses to better understand what events are impacting them the most by market location or geo-code via their Event Signals feature (in both the API and Web App).
+The API also allows businesses to better understand what events are impacting them the most by market location or geo-code.

-Once you haveand created an authorization token you can view the following example which is a good starting point:
+Once you have signed up and created an authorization token you can view the following example which is a good starting point: